DataDog/integrations-extras/docontrol/README.md

 4. Enter a meaningful name for the API key such as `DoControl` and click **Create Key**.

 5. Copy the `Key` and save it.
 You need this key to create a Datadog integration in DoControl.

+Be sure to copy and save your API Key as you will not be able to access it after exiting the page.
+For more information, see [API and Application Keys](https://docs.datadoghq.com/account_management/api-app-keys/#add-an-api-key-or-client-token).

 #### Create an application key in Datadog